AlinaFahim/Hci166-fall21/02-NarrowingDown/Scenarios/scen2_idea2.md

-IDEA 2            #MAKE CLEAR PLANS AND SHARE WITH STUDENTS
+IDEA 2# LEARN HOW TO HANDLE PROJECT AND SHARE YOUR SCCREEN.

                       SCENERIO 2